5 romantic things to do in Sicily for gay couples

 - sfincione: pizza topped with olive oil and caciocavallo cheese

 You could either arrange your own food tour or visit some of the lively markets like Capo and Vucciria and many bakeries found across the city.
 Whichever you choose, it is one of the most memorable and romantic things to do in Sicily together.

 The salt pans are one of the most iconic features of Sicily, located between Trapani and Marsala.
 The piles of sand are surrounded by ancient windmills and pools of water which make for some excellent Instagram pictures at sunset.

-One particular spot to watch the sunset over the salt pans is at the top of nearby Mount Erice.
-It’s 751 metres (2,463 ft) above sea level and will also have some pretty sweet views across the Western shore of the island.
+One of our favourite romantic things to do in Sicily is to watch the sunset over the salt pans from the top of nearby Mount Erice.
+It is 751 metres (2,463 ft) above sea level and will also have some pretty sweet views across the Western shore of the island.

 The archaeological park of Syracuse is one of the most important places on the island to visit to admire Sicily's ancient Greek and Roman heritage.
 The main attraction is the Greek theatre that dates back to the 5th Century BC.
 Its cavea seating areas is one of the largest ever built with 59 rows to accommodate 15,000 people.